alvarogonzalezferrer/computer_technician_guide/README.md

 - https://github.com/massgravel/Microsoft-Activation-Scripts

+3. Install drivers, i.e with Snappy

-3. Disable telemetry, cortana, ms store, xbox bullshit, and all the crap that win10 has... i.e with Privatezilla
+4. Disable telemetry, cortana, ms store, xbox bullshit, and all the crap that win10 has... i.e with Privatezilla

-4. Set it up to work fast, put classic start, disable all visual effects.
+5. Set it up to work fast, put classic start, disable all visual effects.

-5. Install user software as needed. i.e with Ninite or Chocolatey
+6. Install user software as needed. i.e with Ninite or Chocolatey

 ## Classic start menu